hugoalh/ghaction-laboratory/README.md

 # hugoalh's GitHub Action Laboratory

-A laboratory to test GitHub actions.
+A laboratory to test GitHub Actions.